idelchi/slot/README.md

 `slot` is a command-line tool for managing and executing shell commands with ease.

 - Save commands with Go template variables and tags for organization in a simple YAML file
-- Render commands with variable substitution using `--with KEY=VAL`
+- Render commands with variable substitution using `KEY=VAL`
 - Shell integration places rendered commands into your prompt for execution

 ## Installation